teodor-moldovan/dpcluster/README.rst

     >>> plt.show()

 Running this might produce 2-3 clusters depending on the randomly generated data.
 The adaptive nature of the Dirichlet Process mixture model becomes apparent when we increase the number of data point from ``n = 10`` to ``n = 500``.
 In this case the clustering algorithm will likely explain the data using only one cluster.

+ToDo
+====

+* Implement more clustering algorithms e.g. based on Gibbs sampling, expectation propagation, stochastic gradient descent.
+* Implement more clustering distributions.
+* Re-implement algorithms to take advantage of:

+    * multi-core or
+    * GPU computing.